adap/flower/doc/source/tutorial-quickstart-pandas.rst

 =================

 .. meta::
-   :description lang=en: Check out this Federated Learning quickstart tutorial for using Flower with Pandas to perform Federated Analytics.
+   :description: Check out this Federated Learning quickstart tutorial for using Flower with Pandas to perform Federated Analytics.
-   :description lang=fr: Découvrez ce tutoriel de Federated Learning pour utiliser Flower avec Pandas pour faire effectuer de l'analyse fédérée.

 Let's build a federated analytics system using Pandas and Flower!